0

 Under the new fee structure, the standard rate for the IHS will rise significantly from £624 to £1,035 per year for workers and family members staying in the UK for a period of six months or more.
 This increase applies to both migrants and British citizens who are sponsoring their family members.
 Similarly, students, children, and youth mobility visa holders will experience a notable fee increase, with their IHS rate going up from £470 to £776 per year.

 The decision to raise the IHS fees has attracted attention and controversy.
-The minister responsible for the measure explicitly stated that this fee increase would directly fund the previously announced pay rise for doctors.
-By raising the IHS rates, the government aims to ensure that healthcare professionals receive better remuneration while also providing financial support for the healthcare system as a whole.
+The minister responsible for the measure made it clear: the fee increase will fund the earlier announced pay rise for doctors.
+The government aims to use the increased IHS rates to improve healthcare professionals’ remuneration.
+This change also intends to offer financial support for the entire healthcare system.

 The timing of the increase has not yet been confirmed.
 We expect more information to follow in the coming weeks.
 Considering the scale of the increase, one would expect a lengthy notice to applicants before the changes are introduced.